finnhodgkin/learn-phoenix-todo-example/README.md

 ```

 In the next few steps we'll connect Envy to a `.env` file containing our Github
 OAuth information.
-For the moment it's fine to just point Ueberauth at some
+For the moment it's fine to just point Ueberauth to some
 non-existent __GITHUB_SECRET__ and __GITHUB_CLIENT_ID__ environment variables.
-Add the following right underneath the previous code block:
+Add the following below the previous code block:

 ```elixir
 config :ueberauth, Ueberauth.Strategy.Github.OAuth,